 It just usually isn’t leveraged in the right way.
 You can pay companies to produce backlinks to your website by the thousands, and the work they produce can be relatively cheap and completely painless for you.
-Yet this is almost always firmly seated in the black hat SEO category.
+Yet this is almost always firmly seated in the black hat property management SEO category.
 Why is that?

 Most of the backlinking that’s been going on hasn’t kept the all-important rule in mind: relevance.
 Is the backlink relevant?
 Consider the following scenarios.

 - A Yelp review for a property management software company links to a donut company amid its praises.